diogoalves/qrcode-detection-experiments/report/05-iterateonmodel.md

 Pause to organize the dataset in roboflow and the evaluation code of the different architecture sizes.

+# Download and install YOLOv5

+YOLOv5 is available to download from github repository.
+Opensource code with GNU-General Public License v3.

+The model is still in active development.
+The tutorial uses a specific version, marked by a commit tag.

+I tried also downloading the github head, with the most recent updates.
+In the GitHub head version, I noted three things: The availability of more command line parameters, the integration with [Weights and Bias](https://wandb.ai/diogoalves/YOLOv5) API (experiment management tool) and the standard training metrics output that changed from a txt file to a csv file.

+Something that catches my attention was about the usability of the model.
+Clear configuration files and command-line scripts with good descriptions.
+It is something that I want to look at again to learn its design patterns.

 # Roboflow dataset management tool

 The tutorial uses Roboflow to generate annotations in YOLOv5's own format.